ssbc/wildfiressb-website/index.md

 ## Marketing

-We've developed a range of **marketing assets** to help spread the word about **WildfireSSB** and its mission to improve wildfire response in remote regions through open-source technology.
+If you think this idea is worth spreading, we've developed a range of **marketing assets** that you can use to share about **WildfireSSB**'s mission to improve wildfire response in remote regions through open-source technology.

-In this google drive you will find [our marketing assets](https://drive.google.com/drive/folders/1hC3ciOXWQaMKo56y4kgFO1V1ObuJ24Vg?usp=sharing) to download:
+In this Google Drive you will find [our marketing assets](https://drive.google.com/drive/folders/1hC3ciOXWQaMKo56y4kgFO1V1ObuJ24Vg?usp=sharing) to download:

 - Social media graphics (for Twitter, Instagram, and Facebook)
 - Videos showcasing how the technology works